-THE electromagnetic torque of permanent magnet syn-L chronous machines arises from the interaction of the linkage flux caused by the permanent magnets mounted in the rotor and the magneto motive force of the armature currents in the stator.
+THE electromagnetic torque of permanent magnet L synchronous machines arises from the interaction of the linkage flux caused by the permanent magnets mounted in the rotor and the magneto motive force of the armature currents in the stator.
 During the design process of such machines, it is desirable to know the individual contributions from permanent magnets and stator currents in detail [1], [2].
 This gains in significance when such machines are equipped with fractional slot stator windings using tooth coil technology due to their increased torque capability [3]-[5].
-In these cases, the number of slots per pole and phase is in the range of 1/4 < q < 1/2.
+In these cases, the number of slots per pole and phase is in the range of $1/4 \leq q \leq 1/2$ .
 Thus, super- and sub-harmonics of the magneto motive force of the armature currents influence the machine characteristics more significantly.
-Due to the very low number of slots per pole and phase, cross-coupling effects between the direct and quadrature axes have to be considered, too.
+Due to the very low number of slots per pole and phase, crosscoupling effects between the direct and quadrature axes have to be considered, too.

 The utilization of the frozen permeabilities method within the finite element analyses allows for these detailed investigations [6]-[9].
 Moreover, this method provides a straight-forward strategy for an evaluation of the apparent inductances of such machines in dependence on the stator currents and the rotor position.

-By using the frozen permeabilities method, the paper discusses evaluation of the apparent two-axes inductances and subsequently the comparison of the evolved electromagnetic torque obtained from the inductances as well as directly from the non-linear finite element analysis.
-Further, the individual components of the electromagnetic torque produced from either the permanent magnets and the armature currents as well as the zero sequence currents in case of the delta-connected stator winding are shown in detail.
-In order to validate the results obtained from the numerical analyses, the electromagnetic torque is compared with measurement results of a prototype machine.
+By using the frozen permeabilities method, the paper discusses evaluation of the linkage flux of the permanent magnets and the apparent two-axes inductances in dependence on the load condition.
+Subsequently, the evolved electromagnetic torques obtained from linkage flux and inductances as well as directly from the non-linear finite element analysis are compared.
+Further, the individual components of the electromagnetic torque produced from either the permanent magnets and the armature currents as well as the zero sequence currents in case of the deltaconnected stator winding are shown in detail.
+In order to validate the numerical results, the electromagnetic torque is compared with measurement results of a prototype machine.